reactiflux/discord-irc/README.md

 Before you can run discord-irc you need to create a configuration file by following the instructions [here](https://github.com/aronson/discord-irc#configuration).
-Place config.json in the same directory as the cloned sources.

 ### Native builds (easiest)
 Start the bot by downloading the [latest release](https://github.com/aronson/discord-irc/releases) for your platform.